hstech-dev/maika_genius/maika-genius/readme.txt

 ## Explanation of External Service Usage for Maika Genius Plugin

-This plugin relies on an external service, Maika AI platform (https://www.askmaika.ai/hub), to enhance your WooCommerce store with powerful AI features.
+This plugin relies on an external service, Maika AI platform - [Maika Hub](https://hub.askmaika.ai) and [Maika CRM](https://crm.askmaika.ai), to enhance your WooCommerce store with powerful AI features.
 Here's how it works and what data is shared:

 ### 1. Connection and Data Transfer:

 To utilize Maika Genius, you'll need to create a free account on the Maika platform.
 This plugin will then connect your website to your Maika account, sending your product catalog information (categories, attributes, product details) to Maika's servers.
 This data transfer is necessary for Maika to learn about your products and provide personalized recommendations and content.
+It also sends your name and contact email if you decide to subscribe to our Beta program and/or Marketing campaign.

 ### 2. AI Learning and Content Generation: